Weather of 2007: April 13–16

-In the U.S. over 300,000 customers lost power from Maryland to Maine including 55 000 in New York, 50 000 in Pennsylvania, 43 000 in Connecticut, 46 000 in New Hampshire, 17 000 in Maine, 30 000 in Maryland, 25 000 in Vermont and 12 000 in Massachusetts.

 Numerous flights were delayed or canceled from New York, Boston and Philadelphia as well as the Canadian airports of Montreal, Ottawa and Quebec City.
 In Boston, the annual Boston Marathon when ahead of schedule despite howling winds and pouring rain as well as cold temperatures.

 Three people were killed in South Carolina, five in total in Texas and Kansas and five in Quebec.

 April 23–24

 A strong low pressure system affected southern portions of the Rockies including the higher elevations of Colorado.
-Areas west of Denver received a much as 26 inches of snow (near Evergreen) with several other reports of 12 inches or more. while severe weather affected eastern portions of the state.
+Areas west of Denver received a much as 26 inches of snow (near Evergreen) with several other reports of 12 inches or more.

 May

 May 4–5

 While much of the Central Plains received heavy rain and damaging tornadoes, regions in higher elevations across the Rockies, including Colorado, Wyoming, Utah, Nebraska and Idaho, received snow, locally a major winter storm.
 Portions of central and northern Colorado received as much as 12 in of snow during the overnight event.